thomas-shares/mqtt-kat/thoughts.md

 In this file will go my thoughts and ramblings about this project and what I have done and what I might do next.

+## 20190125

+QOS 0, 1 and 2 works both ways for the client... and when when testing with Mosquitto I can generate almost 8k message/second for one single threaded client.

 ## 20190122

 More testing...
 I just ran 10k messages from the client to Mosquitto with QOS 0, 1 and 2 on the publish. yeah!!!!

 Next step is to do that on my broker as well.
 And I think I'll just implement the message flow to start with, not (yet) the underlying logic that is needed.

 ooh and I removed the sleep from the event creating loop... still works.
 And there is some checking with exceptions being thrown if there is a miscompare detected.

 ## 20190120